-A young boy sat in his bed with his blanket pulled high to his face as his mother sat on the corner of his blanket, she flicked through a small book with a worn spine and faded colours on the cover.
+A young boy sat in his bed with his blanket pulled high to his face as his Mother sat on the corner of his blanket; she flicked through a small book with a worn spine and faded colors on the cover.

 The child shook his head and slowly lowered his blanket down to his waist.

 “No, that one is for babies.
 I want a spooky story.”

 “That is my big strong man.
 You will protect me if I get scared reading this, won’t you?”

 The son sat up and reached over to the mum with a sympathetic hand.

 “I will protect you, Mum; they are just stories.”

 The mum giggled and grabbed her sons’ stomach and tickled him; the two of them giggled for one moment before the mum rested on a page.